(This workshop is limited to 12 students)

 Digital photography offers unique opportunities for in-field photography workshops.
 By reviewing captured images as soon as they happen, we can examine exposure,

 composition and histograms, and instantly learn what works--and what doesn't.

 :: What should I bring?
 What is required? ::

 - All workshops require a Digital SLR camera and a tripod.
 (Note: Filters (Graduated ND and Polarizer) and a

 shutter release cord are not required, but highly recommended.)

-- Bring a laptop if possible, as we will spend time, when not in the field, reviewing and critiquing images.
+- Bring a laptop on workshops 2 days and longer if possible, as we will spend time, when not in the field, reviewing and critiquing images.

 - It is advised for you to dress in layers, as all workshops are held on location and often temperatures and conditions can change rapidly.

 - Food and beverages will not be provided, so please bring plenty of water and nourishment.